Introduction

 - You're starting out and want to keep upfront costs low

-Why it’s not the same as using a DTF Oven
+Why It's Not the Same as Using a DTF Oven

 - Lower throughput: your heat press becomes both your curing station and your transfer station